 In the case of a dangerous or severe storm, generally Category 3 hurricane or higher, the City will call a mandatory evacuation.
-During a mandatory evacuation all citizens must leave the City of New Orleans until officials have designated the city safe for re-entry.
+During a mandatory evacuation, all residents must leave the city of New Orleans until officials have designated the city safe for re-entry.

-If you have medical or mobility needs and cannot get to your closest evacuspot , you must call 311 or go to ready.nola.gov to sign up for the Special Needs Registry.
+- If you have medical or mobility needs and cannot get to your closest Evacuspot, call 311 or click here to sign up for the Special Needs Registry.

 Register for City-Assisted Evacuation